 - At the root directory, run the following command, where <path-to-all-systems-file> is the path to the directory where the all-systems file is stored:

-- You are prompted for the password once per host, but you will not need to enter it again later during the backup process.
+- You are prompted for a password once on every host, but you will not need to enter it repeatedly later during the backup process.

 After you create the all-systems file to use for backup, you must check to see if any of the hosts listed in the file have requirements that must be met before you run the backup process.

-- On the NetWitness Server, place Custom Certificate files and any other certificate authority (CA) files in the /root/customcerts folder to ensure that these certificate files are backed up.
+- On the Security Analytics Server, place Custom Certificate files and any other certificate authority (CA) files in the /root/customcerts folder to ensure that these certificate files are backed up.
 Your custom certificate files that are placed in this directories will be automatically restored during the upgrade process.
-After upgrading to 188.8.131.52, your custom certificate files will be located in /etc/pki/nw/trust/import.
+After upgrading to 18.104.22.168, your custom certificate files will be located in /etc/pki/nw/trust/import.

 Convert a DER file (.crt .cer .der) to PEM